-- 1. Develop guidelines for the evacuation of persons with disabilities in various types of emergency situations.
-Each department, division, or program should use these guidelines to create emergency evacuation plans.
-These plans should: - Address what to do when an alarm is triggered; - Establish meeting places for assistance and evacuation chairs; - Provide direction on what to do if assistance is not available: and - Establish floor captains. - 2.
+1. It is required that the City develop guidelines and a plan for the evacuation of persons with disabilities in various types of emergency situations.
+These plans should:

+- Address what to do when an alarm is triggered; - Establish meeting places for assistance and evacuation chairs; - Provide direction on what to do if assistance is not available; and - Establish floor captains.

 Specific suggestions for evacuation plans and procedures can be found through the US Access Board: